uw-datasci/Shifting-Lines-Visualizing-NHL-Role-Crossover/README.md

 - **Offensive players** score more goals and take more shots on target.
 - **Assist rates** are relatively similar, though forwards have a larger distribution.
 - **Defenders** tend to have more time on ice and more positive goal differentials, possibly due to their presence in critical moments.
-- **Point totals** skew heavily toward offensive players — though a few standout defenders blur the line.
+- **Point totals** skew heavily toward offensive players, though a few standout defenders blur the line.

 <p align="center">
   <img src="imgs/goals.jpg" width="600"/>